appserver-io/appserver/get-started/psrs.md

 The intention behind our `PSR's` is, to give Admins, DevOps, Solution Providers, Developers and all other contributors of `appserver.io` a public, stable and easy to access API they can implement their applications and components against.

-With version 1.0.0 we will provide the following `PSR's`
+With version 1.0.0 we will provide the following, application and server specifc, `PSR's`

 ### Application specific `PSR's`

+Applications specific `PSR's` describe all interfaces a developers needs to build an application that runs on `appserver.io` and uses `Server-Side component types` like `Servlets`, `Session` or `Message Driven` beans.

 * [servlet](https://github.com/appserver-io-psr/servlet)
 * [epb](https://github.com/appserver-io-psr/epb)